Festival Code of Ethics

-For the 2021-2022 school year you may chose the site that is most convenient for your school without a transfer request.
+For the 2022-2023 school year, you may continue to chose the site that is most convenient for your school without a transfer request.
 You will be able to make the selection when registering for the state festival.

 Directors may request a transfer from their school’s assigned site to a different site.
 Large numbers of event transfers can disrupt festival management.
 Directors are encouraged to perform at their school’s regionally assigned site unless:

 Travel from your school to the site exceeds 150 miles or 3 hours.

 Your school district is not in session on the performance date.

 The deadline for all State Event Transfer Requests is February 15.
 Requests will be considered according to capacity and criteria above.
 Requests that exceed capacity or do not meet criteria may not be approved.